 Description: This course of study is intended for students with a special interest in wildlife and/or exotic animals.
-Students from other divisions may contribute to a special design based on their department goals or interests.
 With the guidance of the instructor, students plan the study trip to expand their knowledge in topics outside the scope of college courses.
 Prior to the "safari", students will set educational goals based on research pertinent to their trip.
-An open to the public presentation is developed following the experience and is intended to address their educational goals.
-(Pre req for Vet Tech is Fur and Feather and Exotic Animal Care.
-Other divisions will select courses at the discretion of the area instructor).
+Credit Hours: 3 Max credits per semester: 3

-Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded
+Max credits per semester.
+3 Max credits per degree: 3 Grading Option: Graded